Meandering the world, one whisky at a time

 I saw a book that paired the Taliskers 10 year old whisky with so many dishes.
 The book was called ‘Whisky & Food’ by Jan Groth and Arne Adler and they were correct.
 The Talisker 10 year old whisky is perfect to pair with food, including seafood such as freshly shucked oysters.
 It also works very nicely with Comté cheese.

-As part of my comparative series, I did a side by side between the Talisker 10 and the Ardbeg 10 yo whisky.
+As part of my comparative series, I did an evaluation between the Talisker 10 and the Ardbeg 10 year old whisky.
 Follow the link to see how they stack up against each other.

-Also Read: Macallan 15 vs Glenfiddich 15 yo whisky
+Also Read: Macallan 15 vs Glenfiddich 15 year old whisky

 Arran Napoleon Cognac Finish Whisky